-The Rackham Graduate School and the Department of Communication Studies began accepting application materials from prospective students for Fall 2017 admission at the beginning of September 2016.
-Applications were due by 11:59 p.m.
-E.S.T. on December 1, 2016.
+The Rackham Graduate School and the Department of Communication Studies will begin accepting application materials from prospective students for Fall 2020 admission at the beginning of September 2019.
+Applications will be due by 11:59 p.m.
+E.S.T. on December 1, 2019.

-Be sure to visit our prospective student pages for important information about the Ph.D.
-Program in Communication Studies at the University of Michigan and how to apply.
-If you have any questions or concerns, please feel free to contact Amy Eaton, Graduate Program Coordinator at email@example.com or 734-764-0420.
+Our prospective student pages provide important information about the Ph.D.
+Program in Communication Studies and how to apply.
+If you have any questions or concerns, please feel free to contact Amy Eaton, Graduate Program Coordinator at firstname.lastname@example.org or 734-764-0420.

 All applicants are required to submit the following materials: